vicwomg/pikaraoke/docs/README.md

 ## Troubleshooting

-See [TROUBLESHOOTING.md](https://github.com/vicwomg/pikaraoke/wiki/FAQ-&-Troubleshooting) for help with issues.
+See the [TROUBLESHOOTING wiki](https://github.com/vicwomg/pikaraoke/wiki/FAQ-&-Troubleshooting) for help with issues.